-All stone cookware pros and cons are associated with what types of stone clay and base materials have been used to manufacture these pans & pots.
+All stone cookware pros and cons are associated with what types of stone clay and types of base materials have been used for manufacturing.

-The core inner base material of any stone made pots and pans are either stainless steel or aluminum.
+The core inner base metal of all stone made non-stick culinary is either stainless steel or aluminum.

-Any stone fry pan or cooking pots are not made from the actual rock stones.
+Any stone coated cooking pans are not made from the actual rock stones.
 The base material is coated with crushed rocks.
 Moreover, the crusted stone coating contains diamond, ceramic or porcelain, marble, granite, etc.

 The porcelain clay coating is fusing at 1094 degrees Celsius.